philnguyen/soft-contract/README.md

     * Username: `reviewer`
     * Password: `reviewer`

-4. After the desktop loads, launch the terminal using the icon on the desktop
+4. After the desktop loads, launch the terminal using the icon on the desktop.

-5. To automate *all* the steps described below, execute:
+5. To automate *all* the steps described in the next sections, execute:

         cd soft-contract
         make

-An example of the expected output can be found at [log.txt](https://github.com/philnguyen/soft-contract/tree/dev/log.txt).
+An example of the expected output can be found at [log.txt](https://github.com/philnguyen/soft-contract/tree/popl18-ae/log.txt).

-Below, we describe each step, along with the `make` target to just run the specific step.
+Below, we describe each step, along with the specific `make` target to just run that step.
 We assume the working directory is `/home/reviewer/soft-contract`.

 ### Testing the implementation

 #### Running the sanity test suite

-The test suite containing many programs collected from other works (and their incorrect variants that the tool should detect errors) and bug reports.
+The test suite contains many programs collected from other works (and their incorrect variants that the tool should detect errors) and bug reports.
 To just run the the test suite, run:

     make test

-#### Reproducing benchmark tables
+#### Reproducing benchmark tables from the paper

 To run the benchmarks and generate tables listing positives and verification time for each module,